conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 1. Define the Policy details:
    - Add a descriptive **name** for the Policy.
    - The **Technical ID** will be auto-populated as you type in the name.
 This is used to identify this Policy in CLI/API.
+   - Select a group to own the Policy.
+This controls who can view and manage the Policy, and which resources can be targeted.
    - (Optional) Enter a **Description** to explain your Rule.
 1. Select Rules to be used in the Policy:
    - Every Policy must have at least one Rule